A guide to brand tracking: what it is & how to boost your brand ROI

 The importance of brand tracking

-People constantly change the way that they think and perceive the position of brands and businesses, making it important to evolve with the times and keep a close eye on your brand’s relevance as well as your competitors, and adapting accordingly.
+People constantly change the way that they think and perceive the position of brands and businesses, making it important to evolve with the times and keep a close eye on your brand’s relevance as well as your competitors, and adapt accordingly.
+With our guide to brand tracking, you learn how to do this in a consistent way that can lead to measurable improvements.

 While you may have a loyal following of Millennials now, in the not-too-distant future they’ll become the new ‘Gen X’ or ‘Boomers’ – their needs shifting and maturing as their lives evolve.
 Will your brand grow with them?
-Or will you be left trying to figure out how to appeal to Gen Z (or the next wave after them)?
+Or will you be left trying to figure out how to appeal to them?

 Attest data is key to unlocking richer understanding of our different consumers.
 It has meant we can think completely differently about segmenting our audience and how we tailor communication to them.